Grand Avenue–Newtown station: Exits

 Each side has two sets of street stairs.
 There is a full-time entrance at Justice Avenue and Broadway on the west end, with staircases to either side of Broadway.
 There are also exits to either southern corner of Queens Boulevard at 54th Avenue (the southeast-corner staircase being outside the First Presbyterian Church of Newtown complex), and another staircase to the northern side of Queens Boulevard at 54th Avenue.

 High entry/exit turnstiles at both ends of the mezzanine allow people to exit fare control without having to walk down to the middle of the mezzanine.
 A free crossover between two platforms exists at this location.
 Originally, there were two fare control areas at each end, which is clear from the presence of two closed staircases at the Manhattan-bound side.
 The mezzanine narrows to about two-thirds of its width on the southern side of the mezzanine directly to the opposite of the closed staircases.
 The narrowing of the mezzanine did not allow for staircases on the Queens-bound side in this location like on the Manhattan-bound side.
 Chain-link fence is used to separate the areas inside and outside fare control.
-The Manhattan- and Queens-bound paid areas are separated by at this location by the unpaid area, which runs down the center of the mezzanine.
+The Manhattan-bound and Queens-bound paid areas are separated by at this location by the unpaid area, which runs down the center of the mezzanine.
 In total, this side of the station has four staircases in addition to the two closed ones mentioned, while the other side has five staircases.